ibmua/testing-activations/README.md

 1 neuron ->

 Result.
 The previous layer couldn't be the last one, because the required result may have been negative, while our activation function was probably not.
-That's why there may have been a place for bias and scaling (via weight).
+That's why there may have been a place for a bias.
+Scaling via weight is not important and is most likely only hurting the learning process, but whatever..

 ![PReLU followed by ELU, or Softmax](bezier-pyramid.png)

 PReLU followed by SoftMax architecture was inspired by Bezier curves https://www.jasondavies.com/animated-bezier/ and seemed to perform same as PReLU followed by ELU.
 I think I did later find some article published by other people who tried something very very similar having different much less exciting inspiration, but can't find it at the moment.

+While in Maxout, especially with a larger multiplication factor, some neurons may get completely lost (at least, without an appropriate dropout - right before Max operation), in this architecture this is not possible.

 If you'll discover some even better architectures, please, tell. (>‿◠)✌ I think Bezier curves should be a major inspiration for good non-convex activation structures.